chloealbright/DevHiveMind/Architecture/Technology Options/Content Delivery Network.md

 - Scale the data tier through sharding
 - Divide tiers into individual services
 - Monitor the system and leverage automation tools.

+Yes, in a sense, a CDN (Content Delivery Network) can be considered a network of web servers.
+However, there is a distinction in their primary functions:

+- **Web Servers:** Typically concentrate on handling dynamic content, processing requests, and managing server-side logic.
+They may be centralized in a data center.

+- **CDN:** Comprises a distributed network of servers strategically located in various geographic locations.
+While these servers can serve static content like web servers, the primary focus of a CDN is to optimize the delivery of content by caching and serving it from the server closest to the user, reducing latency and improving performance.

+So, while both involve servers, a CDN's emphasis is on content delivery optimization through distribution, caching, and proximity to end-users.